SchulerHunter/CinnamonList/README.md

 ### Getting Started

-In order to launch the frontend, navigate to the directory `src/frontend/src` and execute the command `npm run` and it will begin building the site.
+In order to launch the frontend, navigate to the directory `src/frontend/src` and execute the command `npm install` to install all of the node package dependencies.
+Once that is complete, run `npm run` and it will begin building and running the site on localhost port 3000.

 ### Development